The best of Switzerland's festivals 2017

 August: Locarno International Film Festival

 Every August, around 160,000 cinema-goers, as well as 1,000 journalists and 3,000 film professionals, converge on the small Swiss-Italian town of Locarno, which becomes the world capital of auteur cinema for 11 days.
 The Locarno screening programme knows no borders – geographic, thematic nor stylistic – and offers all kinds of films and formats.
-The 68th Locarno International Film Festival is from 5 to 15 August 2015.
-See www.pardo.ch.
+The 68th Locarno International Film Festival is from 2 to 12 August, 2017.

 September/October: Alpabfahrt or Désalpe

 Every Autumn the cows come back down to the valleys after their summer on the mountainside pastures in a procession called the Alpabfahrt or Désalpe.
 In alpine villages all around Switzerland the cows, wearing flower headdresses and large jangling cow bells, parade through the streets.
-Expect mud, crowds, alphornists, brass bands, yodellers, street fairs and farmers' markets.
-See www.myswitzerland.com.
+Expect mud, crowds, alphornists, brass bands, yodellers, street fairs and farmers' markets in this cow festival in Switzerland.

 Early October: Autumn Festival, Lugano

 Every year around this time the Lugano residents and tourists say goodbye to the summer and welcome the beginning autumn.
-Lots of wine, music and local food accompany the celebrations, and visitors can sample an array of Ticinese specialties.
-The Lugano Autumn Festival runs from 2 to 4 October 2015.
-See www.lugano-tourism.ch.
+Lots of wine, music and local food accompany Switzerland's celebrations, and visitors can sample an array of Ticinese specialties in Lugano.
+Check Lugano's official tourism website for the Swiss festival's 2017 dates.

 October: Vernier Sur Rock Festival, Geneva

 At the Vernier Sur Rock Festival, you can expect three nights of live music at the Salles des Fetes du Lignon in Geneva.
 It covers a wide spectrum of sounds including punk, reggae and heavy metal.
 Famous artists such as Skunk Anansie have performed at this festival.
-The Vernier festival is smaller and more intimate than Paléo.
-Check the 2015 dates at www.verniersurrock.ch
+The Vernier Swiss music festival is smaller and more intimate than Paléo.
+Check the 2017 dates on their website.

 October–November: International Film & Television Festival, Geneva

-This world-renowned festival is held in Geneva to honour some of the most creative and innovative works made for television or cinema.
-The festival also includes a Children's Day, film previews, and a film market.
+This world-renowned Swiss festival is held in Geneva to honour some of the most creative and innovative works made for television or cinema.
+This Swiss festival also includes a Children's Day, film previews, and a film market.
 Events take place for six days from the end of October to the beginning of November at Cinéma Tout Ecran, Maison des Arts du Gruetli, Geneva.
-The 21st Geneva Film and Television Festival runs 5 to 12 November 2015.
-See www.cinema-tout-ecran.ch
+The 23rd Geneva Film and Television Festival runs 4 to 12 November, 2017.

 Fourth Monday in November: Zibelemärit onion festival, Bern

 This traditional folk festival draws farmers – and 50 tons of onions artistically woven into braids – from the surrounding areas into the city of Bern as early as 5am.
 Stalls sell traditional pottery, foods and hot glühwein (mulled wine) while youngsters throw confetti in the streets.
-This year's festival takes place on 23 November, 2015.
-See www.bern.com.
+This year's Swiss festival takes place on 27 November 2017.

 Mid-December: Fête de L’Escalade, Geneva

 L’Escalade is Geneva’s biggest celebrated event.
 It commemorates the failed attempt of the Duke of Savoy to seize the town by surprise on the night of 11 to 12 December, 1602.
 Locals dress up in costume and parade the streets with torchlights and drums.
 Brigades on horseback in period costumes, country markets, and folk music are interspersed with Rabelaisian banquets, fife-and-drum parades, and torch-lit marches.
-L’Escalade is on 10 December 2015.
-See www.compagniede1602.ch.
+L’Escalade is from 8 to 10 December, 2017.